Causes of the First Intifada: Other global developments

-According to Erika G. Alin, international criticism of the 1982 Israeli invasion of Lebanon led to an assumption among Palestinians that "relative to the international environment of the 1970s and early 1980s, a Palestinian initiative against the Israeli occupation in the late 1980s would be more likely to prompt some form of positive, or at the least not openly hostile, international response."
+According to Alin, international criticism of the 1982 Israeli invasion of Lebanon led to an assumption among Palestinians that "relative to the international environment of the 1970s and early 1980s, a Palestinian initiative against the Israeli occupation in the late 1980s would be more likely to prompt some form of positive, or at the least not openly hostile, international response."

 Writing in The Jerusalem Post in December 1987, Israeli journalist Yehuda Litani argued that the Washington Summit between Reagan and Soviet leader Mikhail Gorbachev between 8 and 10 December 1987 played a role in the outbreak of the uprising, saying that Palestinians in the occupied territories wanted "to take this opportunity to remind the world that their problem have not gone away."

 Rising tensions through 1987 and inciting incidents

 Although the First Intifada is widely agreed to have started in December 1987, some commentators have pointed to a number of incidents that occurred throughout 1987 as directly contributing to rising tensions between Israelis and Palestinians and, ultimately, contributing to the breakout of the Intifada.
-According to Joost Hiltermann of the International Crisis Group, "the greatest surprise, with hindsight, was that the uprising had not occurred before December 1987... from late 1986 on, there was definitely 'something in the air.'"
+According to Hiltermann, "the greatest surprise, with hindsight, was that the uprising had not occurred before December 1987... from late 1986 on, there was definitely 'something in the air.'"
 According to Anita Vitullo, "one year before the Palestinian mass uprising began, the writing was on the walls."
-According to Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara, Palestinian unrest had become "frequent and particularly intense during late 1986 and the spring of 1987," as "university campuses and large towns became the focus of an escalating spiral of resistance" that lead into the breakout of the Intifada.
-Aryeh Shalev of the Jaffee Center for Strategic Studies has argued that "the period immediately preceding the uprising saw a number of flagrantly unusual incidents."
-Ann M. Lesch of Villanova University has argued that "in the year before the intifada broke out, Gaza experienced a significant increase in both organizational activities and violent confrontations.
+According to Rabbani and Hajjar, Palestinian unrest had become "frequent and particularly intense during late 1986 and the spring of 1987," as "university campuses and large towns became the focus of an escalating spiral of resistance" that lead into the breakout of the Intifada.
+Shalev has argued that "the period immediately preceding the uprising saw a number of flagrantly unusual incidents."
+Lesch has argued that "in the year before the intifada broke out, Gaza experienced a significant increase in both organizational activities and violent confrontations.
 Some of the tactics paralleled those used later in the intifada and indicated that for some Gazans the 'barrier of fear' was already broken."